Coin flipping: Lotteries

 The New Zealand lottery game Big Wednesday uses a coin toss.
 If a player matches all six of their numbers, the coin toss will decide whether they win a cash jackpot (minimum of NZ$25,000) or a bigger jackpot with luxury prizes (minimum of NZ$2 million cash, plus value of luxury prizes).
 The coin toss is also used in determining the Second Chance winner's prize.

-Clarifying feelings
+Clarification of one's wish

 A technique attributed to Sigmund Freud to help in making difficult decisions is to toss a coin not actually to determine the decision, but to clarify the decision-maker's feelings.
 He explained: "I did not say you should follow blindly what the coin tells you.
 What I want you to do is to note what the coin indicates.
 Then look into your own reactions.
 Ask yourself: Am I pleased?
 Am I disappointed?
 That will help you to recognize how you really feel about the matter, deep down inside.
 With that as a basis, you'll then be ready to make up your mind and come to the right decision."

 Danish poet Piet Hein's 1966 book Grooks includes a poem, "A Psychological Tip", on a similar theme: